-TEMPORARY HOUSING

-Emergency Shelter

-Emergency shelter provides an immediate place to stay while people reconnect with housing.
-Shelters work best when people can enter and exit rapidly, with an appropriate level of services for their needs.1

-Transitional Housing

-Transitional housing refers to a supportive - yet temporary - type of accommodation that is meant to bridge the gap from homelessness to permanent housing by offering structure, supervision, support (for addictions and mental health, for instance), life skills, and in some cases, education and training.2
+Emergency Shelter Transitional Housing Permanent Supportive Housing Affordable Rental Affordable Homeownership Market Rate Rental and Homeownership Temporary Housing Rental Housing Homeownership Market Rate Emergency shelters provide an immediate place to stay while people reconnect with housing.
+Shelters work best when people can enter and exit rapidly, with an appropriate level of services for their needs. i Transitional housing refers to a supportive - yet temporary - type of accommodation that is meant to bridge the gap from homelessness to permanent housing by offering structure, supervision, support (for addictions and mental health, for instance), life skills, and in some cases, education and training. ii Permanent Supportive Housing is a model that combines low-barrier affordable housing, health care, and supportive services to help individuals and families lead more stable lives.
+PSH typically targets people who are homeless or otherwise unstably housed, experience multiple barriers to housing, and are unable to maintain housing stability without supportive services.
+III Rental housing for which the occupant(s) is/are paying no more than 30 percent of his or her income for gross housing costs, including utilities. iv Public financing or subsidies can be used to make rental housing affordable to lower income families; common programs include Low Income Housing Tax Credits, public housing, and Housing Choice Vouchers (often called Section 8 vouchers).
+Homeownership can be difficult to achieve for families of modest means.
+Programs such as down payment assistance, homebuyer education, and reduced rate mortgages can help families achieve the stability that homeownership provides.
+Housing that is available on the private market, does not receive public subsidy or other incentives (with the exception of the mortgage interest deduction v ) or is not limited to any specific income level.
 Living on the street or in homeless shelters exacerbates existing health problems and causes new ones.
 Chronic diseases, such as hypertension, asthma, diabetes, and mental health problems, are difficult to manage under stressful circumstances and may worsen.
 Acute problems such as infections, injuries, and pneumonia are difficult to heal when there is no place to rest and recuperate.
 Living on the street or in shelters also brings the risk of communicable disease and violence because of crowded living conditions and the lack of privacy or security.
-Medications to manage health conditions can be stolen, lost, or compromised due to rain, heat, or other factors.6

-RENTAL HOUSING

-Permanent Supportive Housing

-Permanent Supportive Housing is a model that combines low-barrier affordable housing, health care, and supportive services to help individuals and families lead more stable lives.
-Permanent Supportive Housing typically targets people who are homeless or otherwise unstably housed, experience multiple barriers to housing, and are unable to maintain housing stability without supportive services.3

-Affordable Rental

-Rental housing for which the occupant pays no more than 30 percent of income for gross housing costs, including utilities.4 Public financing or subsidies can be used to make rental housing affordable to lower income families; common programs include Low Income Housing Tax Credits, public housing, and Housing Choice Vouchers (often called Section 8 vouchers).

-A broad body of research shows that supportive housing effectively helps people maintain stable housing.
-People in supportive housing use costly systems like emergency health services less frequently and are less likely to be incarcerated.7

-HOMEOWNERSHIP

-Affordable Homeownership

-Homeownership can be difficult to achieve for families of modest means.
-Programs such as down payment assistance, home-buyer education, and reduced rate mortgages can help families achieve the stability that homeownership provides.

-Homeownership allows households to accumulate wealth and is the basis for a number of positive social, economic, family and civic outcomes.
-Homeownership boosts the educational performance of children, induces higher participation in civic and volunteering activity, improves health care outcomes, lowers crime rates and lessens welfare dependency.8
+Medications to manage health conditions can be stolen, lost, or compromised due to rain, heat, or other factors. vi A broad body of research shows that supportive housing effectively helps people maintain stable housing.
+People in supportive housing use costly systems like emergency health services less frequently and are less likely to be incarcerated. vii Homeownership allows households to accumulate wealth and is the basis for a number of positive social, economic, family and civic outcomes.
+Homeownership boosts the educational performance of children, induces higher participation in civic and volunteering activity, improves health care outcomes, lowers crime rates and lessens welfare dependency. viii

-MARKET RATE

-Market Rate Rental and Homeownership

-Housing that is available on the private market, does not receive public subsidy or other incentives (with the exception of the mortgage interest deduction5) or is not limited to any specific income level.
+Fair housing guarantees that regardless of your age, race, religion, family situation, or level of ability, you have the right to choose the housing that's best for your needs-with no outside preferences or stereotypes being imposed.ix

-Frequently Used Terms
+Key Terms

 Continuum of Care.
-A regional or local planning body that coordinates housing and services funding for homeless families and individuals; a community plan to organize and deliver housing and services to meet the specific needs of people who are homeless as they move to stable housing and maximize self-sufficiency10
+A regional or local planning body that coordinates housing and services funding for homeless families and individuals; a community plan to organize and deliver housing and services to meet the specific needs of people who are homeless as they move to stable housing and maximize self-sufficiencyx

 Low Income Housing Tax Credit (LIHTC).
-Established by the Tax Reform Act of 1986 to promote private development of affordable rental housing11
+Established by the Tax Reform Act of 1986 to promote private development of affordable rental housingxi